Hello in Chinese 👋🏽 20 Ways To Greet Someone in Mandarin

 Want more from LTL?

-If you wish to hear more from LTL Mandarin School why not join our mailing list.
-We give plenty of handy information on learning Chinese, useful apps to learn the language and everything going on at our LTL schools!
+If you wish to hear more from LTL Language School why not join our mailing list?

 13 comments